 A film crew invoice is used to total the expenses accrued from labor services provided for the production of an independent or large-scale movie or short film.
-Depending on the production scale, film crews can charge anywhere from $1,000 to tens of thousands of dollars in labor, equipment, and set building supplies.Make an Invoice Now
+Depending on the production scale, film crews can charge anywhere from $1,000 to tens of thousands of dollars in labor, equipment, and set building supplies.Make a Free Invoice Now

 By Type (4)

 Everything You Need to Know About Film Crew Invoices